bgigous/flask-webdev/content/s04_flask_installation_and_setup/s04_p04_ide_vscode.md

 [//]: # (Some more suggestions?)

-To install suggestions, look for the extensions icon:
+To install any of these suggested extensions, look for the extensions icon:
 ![VSCode Extensions](../images/extensions-view-icon.png)

+There's also a file auto save feature in VSCode's settings.
+To toggle it, head to `File -> Preferences -> Settings...` and search for "Files: Auto Save".

 [//]: # (More to add on the layout)

-Then, once you've got VSCode running, you can go to `File -> Open Folder`, then navigate to your `flask-webdev` repository and open it up!
 In the next section, you'll add some code to accompany your lonely `README.md` file.
+Ready?